claudecodeguide.dev

 Step 1: Open your terminal

-Most Linux distributions have a terminal shortcut with Ctrl + Alt + T.
+Most Linux distributions use Ctrl + Alt + T.

 Step 2: Install Claude Code